-- 1. Where a candidate, or volunteer has contravened a bylaw, rule, or regulation, regardless of the cause or the intent of the parties involved, and that contravention has provided an unfair advantage to a candidate, the C.R.O. shall assign a penalty that - 1. fully counter-balances any advantage gained; and - 2. where the contravention was intentional, penalizes the candidate or campaign manager who was or whose volunteer was guilty of the contravention. - 2.
-Penalties available to the C.R.O. shall include - 1. a fine, to be counted against the candidate's campaign expenses; - 2. the confiscation or destruction of campaign materials; and - 3. limits, restrictions, and prohibitions on any type of campaign activities for any period of time up to the commencement of voting. - 3.
+- 1. Where a candidate, or volunteer has contravened a bylaw, rule, or regulation, regardless of the cause or the intent of the parties involved, and that contravention has provided an unfair advantage to a candidate, the C.R.O. shall assign a penalty that - a. fully counter-balances any advantage gained; and

+- b. where the contravention was intentional, penalizes the candidate or campaign manager who was or whose volunteer was guilty of the contravention. - 2.
+Penalties available to the C.R.O. shall include - a. a fine, to be counted against the candidate's campaign expenses; - b. the confiscation or destruction of campaign materials; and - c. limits, restrictions, and prohibitions on any type of campaign activities for any period of time up to the commencement of voting. - 3.
 The C.R.O. shall draft a schedule of fines and penalties as an appendix to the rules and regulations concerning this bylaw. - 4.
-A candidate shall be disqualified where they are guilty of a contravention that - 1. cannot be counterbalanced by a lesser penalty; - 2. is malicious or substantially prejudicial to another candidate; or

-- 3. involves tampering with ballots, voting procedures, or counting procedures. - 5.
+A candidate shall be disqualified where they are guilty of a contravention that - a. cannot be counter-balanced by a lesser penalty; - b. is malicious or substantially prejudicial to another candidate; or - c. involves tampering with ballots, voting procedures, or counting procedures. - 5.
 The C.R.O. shall be empowered to investigate and rule upon every contravention of this bylaw or any other bylaw, rule, or regulation related to the election.